sayore/supernode/README.md

 ## Todo

 - [ ] Date functions(maybe, i know there is stuff in vanilla JS for this)
-- [ ] Typecheckavail everything important
+- [ ] Typecheck avail everything important
 - [ ] Add the MySQL/MongoDB based Event handler

 ## Building